Sunday, September 15, 2024

 Public Records Office of Victoria VPRS 28/P0001, 7/122

-His probate papers noted that at the time of his death Peter possessed a considerable estate – he still owned the pre-emptive right section of Molka Station; land at Murchison on which the Punt Hotel (later called the Commercial Hotel) was erected as well as the punt; the Floradale property at Kilmore and 11,000 sheep.
+His probate papers noted that at the time of his death Peter possessed a considerable estate including the pre-emptive right section of Molka Station; the Punt Hotel (later called the Commercial Hotel) and the associated punt at Murchison; the Floradale property at Kilmore and 11,000 sheep.
 (14).
 His wife, Elizabeth, died on November 7, 1882 at Kilmore.
 Her death certificate doesn’t list her parents, but notes her birth place as County Cork, Ireland.
 (15)

 Kilmore Hospital where John Morris passed away at the age of 29.